Olympus E-M1 II vs Panasonic LX100

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the LX100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the LX100 are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the LX100 does not have a direct predecessor.
+The LX100 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus E-M1 II better than the Panasonic LX100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.